hashicorp/waypoint-examples/README.md

 # waypoint-examples

-These are example applications for use with [Waypoint](https://waypointproject.io/).
+You can use these example applications to quickly try out and learn how to use [Waypoint](https://waypointproject.io/).

 ## Getting Started

-If you're new to Waypoint, following the [Getting Started](https://waypointproject.io/docs/getting-started) tutorial.
-That tutorial utilizes applications in this repository.
+If you're new to Waypoint, start by reviewing the [Get Started](https://waypointproject.io/docs/getting-started) page, which includes guided tutorials and quickstart installation and deployment instructions.

+The guided tutorials all use applications in this repository.

+## How the Examples are Organized

+All of the examples in this repository are organized first by deployment platform and then by programming language or web platform.
+For example: **Docker/nodejs**.

 ## Deploying Examples

 You can experiment with the different examples by entering each directory and running `waypoint init` followed by `waypoint up`.